salmonkarp/tp/docs/UserGuide.md

 * `attend 2 c/t5` marks the attendance for tutorial 5 class of the 2nd person in the address book.
 * `find Betsey` followed by `attend 1 c/t7` marks the attendance for tutorial 7 class of the 1st person in the results of the `find` command.

+Hints:
+* Use `find` command to filter the relevant tutorials then the `attend` command to mark the attendance of the relevant person.

 Expected output:
 * `Attendance: x/11`, x increases by 1 after each successful attendance marking

 Warnings:
-* Entering the wrong format for the command will result in a warning:
+* Entering the wrong format for the command will result in a warning: `Invalid command format!`
-`Invalid command format!
-  attend: Marks the attendance of the given tutorial group of the person identified by the index number used in the displayed person list.
-  Parameters: INDEX (must be a positive integer) c/TUTORIAL_CLASS
-  Example: attend 1 c/t1`

 ### Unmarking a person's tutorial attendance: `unattend`